WetHat/rss-tracker/test-vault/RSS/reference/․NET Blog/․NET Announcements and Updates from Microsoft Build 2024.md

 >
 > The post [.NET Announcements and Updates from Microsoft Build 2024](https://devblogs.microsoft.com/dotnet/dotnet-build-2024-announcements/) appeared first on [.NET Blog](https://devblogs.microsoft.com/dotnet).

 🔗Read article [online](https://devblogs.microsoft.com/dotnet/dotnet-build-2024-announcements/).
-For other items in this feed see [[../․NET Blog]].
+For other items in this feed see [[../․NET Blog|․NET Blog]].
+․NET Blog
 - [ ] [[․NET Announcements and Updates from Microsoft Build 2024]]
 - - -
 At [Microsoft Build 2024](https://build.microsoft.com/), we’re thrilled to unveil a new set of features and tools designed to make .NET development faster and easier.